What Is Coaching?

 A summary of coaching

 Coaching can be called the bridge between where you are and where you want to be.
-It can be called the streetlights that illuminate your journey.
 In the very simplest terms, coaching is a tool that helps you identify what you want to change, and helps you make that change.

 I like to see myself as my clients’ very own GPS for their lives, helping them get to where they want to go.
 I’m not here to drive the car for you, and I’m not even here to decide the destination.
 But what I can do is help you make sure you get to where you’re going in the fastest, most efficient, and most empowering way possible.